-Inspired by classic farm-style tables, Walsh embraces Arts & Crafts design principles with its natural wood options, strong rectilinear lines and visible joinery details.
+Inspired by classic farm-style tables, Walsh embraces Arts & Crafts design with its natural wood options, strong rectilinear lines and visible joinery details.
 Plus, since it’s an extension table you’ll be able to give everyone a seat at your next dinner party.

 Our Mills dressers, also available as nightstands, are a warm and modern interpretation of Arts & Crafts design principles.
 Clean lines and meticulous craftsmanship let the beauty of the natural wood shine through.